 In some instances, spills simply result in a mess and wasted adhesive.
 In other cases – such as a large cyanoacrylate spill, there can be health and safety issues if those present don’t know the proper way to clean it up.

 Unlabeled or incorrectly labeled adhesive containers can be a health and safety issue.
 A minor example of this was my lazy sister taking an orange juice carton out of my mother’s fridge and taking a swig directly from it.
-Mother had re-used the carton and inside was some revolting soup concoction instead.
-Needless to say, it prevented my sister’s slovenly behavior in future (well, in that aspect anyway!).
-We’ve heard horror stories of people accidentally drinking cyanoacrylate after it has been transferred to a disposable cup (it looks a lot like water).
+Mother had re-used the carton, and inside was some revolting soup concoction instead.
+Needless to say, it prevented my sister’s slovenly behavior in the future (well, in that aspect anyway!).
+Disposable food containers are the most dangerous.
+Please don’t transfer adhesives into things like paper drinking cups.
+We’ve heard horror stories of people accidentally drinking cyanoacrylate from a paper cup (it looks a lot like water).

 Repackaging Permabond adhesive from the original adhesive containers will void the warranty.
-We don’t do this to be difficult – we do it because we can’t control the consistency of the adhesive or the bonds it forms after it has been repackaged.
+We don’t do this to be difficult – we do it because we can’t control the consistency of the adhesive or the bonds it forms in other packaging.

 A medical device manufacturer had a line of operators manually applying adhesive via a pin transfer method.
-The bond area was very small and only a minute amount of adhesive was needed.
-To ease the process, they transferred the cyanoacrylate into very small glass vials which were supported so they didn’t tip and the pin for transferring could stand in the vial.
+The bond area was very small, and only a minute amount of adhesive was needed.
+To ease the process, they transferred the cyanoacrylate into very small glass vials, which were supported so they didn’t tip and the pin for transferring could stand in the vial.
 It seemed like a good process improvement – however – cyanoacrylate is not compatible with glass.
-Very quickly the adhesive started to gel and cure.
-Worse than wasted adhesive, some of the devices made while the adhesive was gelling had too much adhesive on them – these expensive assemblies had to be scrapped.
+Soon, the adhesive started to gel and cure.
+Worse than the waste of adhesive, some of the devices made while the adhesive was gelling had too much adhesive on them.
+These expensive assemblies were now scrap.

 A glass artisan was using a UV curable adhesive in glass lamp designs.
-To better control the adhesive placement the artist put the adhesive into a small paint pot to apply with a brush.
-Although the adhesive was designed to only cure with UV light – not visible light – enough UV light found its way to the paint pot to skin the adhesive over in minutes.
+To better control the adhesive placement, the artist put the adhesive into a small paint pot to apply with a brush.
+Although the adhesive cures with UV light – not visible light – enough UV light found its way to the paint pot to skin the adhesive over in minutes.

 Permabond has a large variety of packaging and a team of technical support staff to help you choose the best adhesive pack size for your application.
 Please contact Permabond.